douglassimonsen/redshift_upload/README.md

 --9) Reuploads dependent views (if complete refresh) --10) Records the upload
-11) Create a topological ordering for the views to be reinstantiated
-12) Make the varchar length closer to the actual max string length
-13) Create a better locking functions
+11) Create a topological ordering for the views to be reinstantiated --12) Make the varchar length closer to the actual max string length --13) Create a better locking function
-14) Lock around editing the varchar columns as well
+--14) Lock around editing the varchar columns as well
+15) Can't handle emojis/weird characters